-In order to create high-quality products, developers need to constantly monitor the release of the latest Java tools and upgrade one’s skills and knowledge.
+In order to create high-quality products, developers need to constantly monitor the release of the latest Java tools and upgrade one’s technical skills and knowledge.
 Below we present the top-5 Java skills that will become an absolute must for the Java developers in 2020 and beyond.

 Excellent Knowledge of Java 8

 Despite the release of Java 13 in September 2019, there are many developers out there who are still not comfortable with Java 8 and its features.
 So for aspiring Java developers, solid knowledge and experience with Java 8 will become a must.

 Some of the most useful Java 8 features include:

 - Default and static methods for the creation of interfaces with method implementation

 - A functional interface that has only one abstract method and helps developers avoid the addition of other abstract methods

 - Lambda expressions that help instantiate functional interfaces